Jump Ahead To:

-Kick your feet up and let’s explore the incredible state of Ohio (oh, and by way of introduction, we’re Bellhops—movers in Ohio and throughout the country).
+Kick your feet up and let’s explore the incredible state of Ohio (oh, and by way of introduction, we’re Bellhop—Cincinnati movers, Cleveland movers, Columbus movers, Hamilton movers and movers throughout the country).

 Anyone who has ever called Ohio a “Flyover State” finds themselves eating their words if they ever visit.
 To say Ohio is breathtaking is an understatement.
 When Winston Churchill paid Ohio a visit, he fell in love with what he saw in Cincinnati, the third largest city in the state, describing it as, “the most beautiful of the inland cities of the union.”